 The Crossrail Act 2008 gave the powers to build the railway.
 It also established the formal standards that the construction process must stick to.
 These are explained in Crossrail’s Environmental Minimum Requirements and the Construction Code.

 At every site Crossrail liaises closely with local authorities, local representatives and other interested groups to manage and minimise the effects of construction.
-At the sites where Crossrail construction is just one part of a wider package of investment such as Tube station upgrades or rail improvements, for example at Tottenham Court Road, this model of partnership working is already established.

 Each of our contractors employ community relations representatives who distribute information about the works and provide a first contact for local communities.
-You can sign up to receive this information electronically by filling in our contact us form and selecting the construction works you wish to be informed about.

 In addition, the independent Crossrail Complaints Commissioner will decide on any complaints about Crossrail construction that cannot be resolved.